alexanderbazhenoff/scripts-pipelines-and-tiny-tools/backup/kvm_vm_backup/README.md

 ### Using with Bareos

 It's possible to use this script to back up your KVM images with [Bareos](https://www.bareos.com/): use 'before' and 'after scripts'.
-The example bellows shows you how to back up virtual machine named 'my_machine' from 'my_server.domain' in active mode then clean up on finish:
+The example below shows you how to back up virtual machine named 'my_machine' from 'my_server.domain' in active mode then clean up on finish:

 */etc/bareos/bareos-dir.d/job/my_machine.conf:*